 Another option is to make a single, large extra payment each year.
 Mark the payment as an extra payment toward principle.
 Do not skip another auto payment because you made this one, as your lender might consider you late if you do.

 There are no prepayment penalties on student loans.
 If you choose to pay student loans off early, there should be no negative effect on your credit score or standing.
 However, leaving a student loan open and paying monthly per the terms will show lenders that you’re responsible and able to successfully manage monthly payments and help you improve your credit score.

 Paying off a loan and eliminating debt, especially one that you’ve been steadily paying down for an extended period of time, is good for both your financial well-being and your credit score.
-But if you’re thinking of paying off a loan early solely for the purpose of boosting your credit score — do some homework first to ensure doing so will actually help your score.
-If paying a loan off early won’t help your score consider doing so only if your goal is to to save money on interest payments or because it’s what’s best for your financial situation.
+But if you’re thinking of paying off a loan early solely for the purpose of boosting your credit score, do some homework first to ensure it will actually help.
+If paying a loan off early won’t help your score, consider doing so only if your goal is to save money on interest payments or because it’s what’s best for your financial situation.